|Nutritional Guidelines (per serving)|

 The pumpkin fever is an easy-to-make dessert cocktail that is filled with flavor and has a delightful, creamy mouthfeel.
 It is an ideal drink when you get those autumn cravings for all things pumpkin.

 The recipe's two spirits add all of the seasonal flavors: Bols Pumpkin Spice has a sweet and spicy pumpkin and Sailor Jerry's brings in a tingling spiced rum taste.
-When the two come together, you get the taste of a very spicy pumpkin pie, though the milk and cream tame that down a bit and make the drink silky and smooth.
+When the two come together, you get the taste of a very spicy pumpkin pie.
+The milk and cream help tame that down a bit and make the drink silky and smooth.

 You'll find it to be a well-balanced, delicious drink and ideal for dinner parties.
 However, it may not be the best pairing for pumpkin pie.
-That might be a bit too much, even for the most die-hard pumpkin lover!
+Even for the most die-hard pumpkin lover could find it to be too much!

 - 2 ounces pumpkin liqueur (Bols Pumpkin Spice)